-As you shop your coverage around, never skimp on critical coverages to save a buck or two.
-In many instances, drivers have reduced liability limits or collision coverage and discovered at claim time that the savings was not a smart move.
+As you shop your coverage around, never skimp on critical coverage to save a buck or two.
+In many instances, drivers have reduced liability limits or collision coverage and discover at claim time that the savings was not a smart move.
 Your strategy should be to find the BEST coverage for the lowest price, not the least amount of coverage.

 Frequently Asked Questions

 How can I find the cheapest insurance rates for a 1998 Chevrolet Cavalier?

 To find the cheapest insurance rates for a 1998 Chevrolet Cavalier, you can consider the following steps: